vectara/getting-started/language-examples/java/grpc/README.md

    cd language-examples/java/grpc
    mvn package
    ```
-5. Run the jar file with a command like following:
+5. Run the jar file with either of the commands below, depending on the authentication
+   method you are using:

     a.
-If you are using OAuth2 as the authentication method:
+If you are using [OAuth2](https://docs.vectara.com/docs/api-reference/auth-apis/oauth-2) as
+       the authentication method:
     ```shell
        java -cp target/grpc-1.0-SNAPSHOT.jar com.vectara.examples.grpc.GrpcBasicOperations \
          --customer-id ${YOUR_CUSTOMER_ID} \